tinfoilsh/tdx-measure/README.md

 2) Indirect Boot:
 With this method, `tdvirsh` is used to run TDs, the boot chain is more complex and involves `OVMF`, a `SHIM`, `Grub`, and finally the `kernel`+`initrd` image.

-We currently only support direct boot method.
-Indirect boot support is under development.

 ### What goes in the measurements

 TDX attestation reports expose 4 measurement registers (MR).